This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Toss everything together when 10-20 minutes away from serving and put back in the fridge to continue to chill.
+• Toss the coleslaw together when 10-20 minutes away from serving your meal, and put back in the fridge to continue to chill for about 5 minutes.
 Taste and adjust any seasonings!
 Serve cold.

 Notes

-• You can buy pre-shredded coleslaw mix most places, just toss out the dressing if it comes with it.
-I used Trader Joe’s here.
+• You can buy pre-shredded coleslaw or thinly slice green and red cabbage.
+If you buy a coleslaw mix bag, just toss out the dressing if it comes with it.
+Trader Joe’s and Whole Foods have ones with just the shredded cabbage and carrots.

-• Gala, Granny Smith (green) or Fuji apples can be subbed for honeycrisp, but I like honeycrisp the best.
+• Gala, Granny Smith (green) or Fuji apples can be subbed for honeycrisp, but honeycrisp gives you a good blend of sweetness as well as a crisp texture.

 • This serves 4-6 people depending on portion sizes and whether you’re using it as a side dish or topping on BBQ sandwiches.